heiko-braun/swarm-boot-memory/README.md

-It has sometimes been suggested that Spring and Spring Boot are "heavyweight", perhaps just because they allow apps to punch above their weight, providing a lot of features for not very much user code.
-In this article we concentrate on memory usage and ask if we can quantify the effect of using Spring?
-Specifically we would like to know more about the real overhead of using Spring compared to other JVM applications.
-We start by creating a basic application with Spring Boot, and look at a few different ways to measure it when it is running.
-Then we look at some comparison points: plain Java apps, apps that use Spring but not Spring Boot, an app that uses Spring Boot but no autoconfiguration, and some Ratpack sample apps.

-## Vanilla Spring Boot App
+## Vanilla Swarm App

 As a baseline we build a static app with a few webjars and `spring.resources.enabled=true`.
 This is perfectly fine for serving nice-looking static content maybe with a REST endpoint or two.
 The source code for the app we used to test is [in github](https://github.com/dsyer/spring-boot-memory-blog/blob/master/demo).
-You can build it with the `mvnw` wrapper script if you have a JDK 1.8 available and on your path (`mvnw package`).
+You can build it with the `mvn` wrapper script if you have a JDK 1.8 available and on your path (`mvn package`).
 It can be launched like this:

 ```
-$ java -Xmx32m -Xss256k -jar target/demo-0.0.1-SNAPSHOT.jar
+$ java -Xmx32m -Xss256k -jar target/swarm-demo-0.0.1-SNAPSHOT-swarm.jar
 ```

 The we add some load, just to warm up the thread pools and force all the code paths to be exercised: